-La Casa De Estudillo Ghost Haunt:
+La Casa De Estudillo Ghost

 Parlor – Twin heavy wooden doors slam closed without reason.

-A male wearing period style white shirt seen against back wall.
+Bedrooms various – A little girl dressed in Victorian garb, has been seen rocking in a rocking chair.
+A vaporous male torso is seen afloat near the sofa.
+A male wearing a period-style white shirt is seen against the back wall.
 A male torso without legs is seen peering out a window.

 Various locations – Cold spots, Female voices / screams.
 Yellowish light of unknown origin, windows and doors opening and closing.